 vs All-Std Percentage difference between blended revenue and what you'd earn if every student paid the standard price

 The vs All-Std column is especially revealing.
 With the default 25/65/10 split, you'll typically see a small negative number, often around -2% to -4%.
 That's the actual cost of offering accessibility at this distribution.
-For most organizations, a 3% revenue reduction is a small price for the mission alignment and community goodwill that tiered pricing creates.
+In our experience at Lander, a 3% revenue reduction is a small price for the mission alignment and community goodwill that tiered pricing creates.

 If the vs All-Std column shows a positive number, it means the supporter premium more than compensates for the supported discount.
 This can happen when you have a generous supporter premium and a small predicted supported percentage.